BTV (Bulgaria)

 bTV is broadcast terrestrially in Bulgaria and by satellite internationally.
 Most of the channel's original content is available on its Internet site. bTV's first broadcast was on 1 June 2000 using BNT transmitters for Efir 2.
-The channel began broadcasting 24 hours a day on February 18, 2001, after having gradually extended its program.
-On October 7, 2012, the channel began broadcasting an HD version, and the old SD channel converted to 16:9 for most newer programs.
+The channel began broadcasting 24 hours a day on February 18, 2001, after having gradually extended its programming.
+On October 7, 2012, the channel began broadcasting in HD, while the old SD channel converted to a 16:9 format for most programs.

-bTV is the leading channel in bTV Media Group along with - bTV Comedy, bTV Cinema, bTV Action, bTV Lady and RING. bTV also owns six radio stations - bTV Radio, N-JOY, Z-Rock, Classic FM, and Jazz FM.
+bTV is the leading channel in the bTV Media Group family, which includes bTV Comedy, bTV Cinema, bTV Action, bTV Story, and RING.
+The company also owns five local radio stations: bTV Radio, N-JOY, Z-Rock, Classic FM, and Jazz FM.

+History

+bTV was scheduled to launch on 1 June 2000 with a two-hour schedule.
+The channel employed a staff of 150 at launch.
+The airtime was to be increased to six hours from July and eighteen hours from October.
+Most of the staff and programming was American, hoping to bring local investors.
+Executive director Albert Parsons had arrived to Bulgaria after assisting in the reorganization process of Fox affiliates WDFX-TV and WPGX, which at the time were owned by Waitt Media.